A big topic spanning the entire MRMW NA conference has been the (infamous) new normal and the impact of Covid-19 on the work environment.

 So what does the future of work hold?

 There was a strong notion that the 9-5 model is slowly coming to an end.
 Rather than counting hours, trust and empowerment are the key factors for managing staff in the future.
-Rebecca Brooks notes: “Now that work from home has become an established choice, companies need to provide employees with the tools, resources and support to do that.
-We need to shift from keeping employees in line and getting work done to trusting them to be adults and to make the right choices.“
+Rebecca Brooks notes: “Now that work from home has become an established choice.

 Covid-19 forced a review of the existing work and leadership model, showing that something is broken – but what, asks Kelly Monahan.
-She recalls the current model being built on the notion that people don’t want to work.
-“What Covid-19 has changed is the realisation that people will not work less – often even more – when you send them home.
+“What Covid-19 has changed is the realisation that people will not work less.
+Often they even work more when you send them home.
 It’s a fundamental shift and we need to say we got this wrong 100 years ago.
 People do want to work under the right conditions, so we need to know what is right and productive.
 We as leaders have adapted our mandate to express care and concern for individuals.”

 It is important to note that on a panel that talks about adapting to the digital workspace – human empathy, empowerment, and trust are the key elements!

 Want more?
 Join us for the 3rd day of MRMW 2021!
 There is still time to sign-up at na.mrmw.net.
 All previous sessions, including recordings of the above panels, are available on demand.
 Sign-up to receive our regular newsletters, updates and special offers!